ijsandhu/JesusSaves/README.md

-JesusSaves
+JesusLoves
 ==========

-JesusLovesU is an app written for android users.
+JesusLoves is an app written for android users.
 It tells about the love of Lord Jesus Christ for mankind.